 The course Assessor should be involved actively in course planning and its conduct.
 Additional time should be allocated for tutorials so that every participant who is willing to gain the required competence has every opportunity to do so.
-A generic outline programme, including all aspects of the 1-week model course has been developed by the IALA World-Wide Academy and will be supplied to any Accredited Training Organisation on request.
+A generic outline programme, including all aspects of the 1-week model course, has been developed by the IALA World-Wide Academy and will be supplied to any Accredited Training Organisation on request.

-In order to ensure quality management, improvement to the standard of lectures should be obtained through satisfaction feedback from participants based on ISO 9001 principles.
+In order to ensure quality management, suggestions for improvement to the standard of lectures should be obtained through satisfaction feedback from participants based on TMS principles.

 EVALUATION AND ASSESSMENT

 It is anticipated that participants on this course will have a wide range of managerial and technical experience.
 To give them a common starting point, it is recommended that following the course introduction, the participants take a revision test comprising 30 questions from the L1.1 syllabus.
-The course Supervisor will then provide the answers as a MS PowerPoint™ presentation and participants will mark their own papers.
+The course Supervisor will then provide the answers as a presentation and participants will mark their own papers.
 This will enable each participant to determine whether they might need to conduct some private study to bring them up to speed for the rest of the course.

-The principle method of evaluating whether participants have acquired the required level of competence on this model course is by the production of a satisfactory draft “strategic plan” for a theoretical coastal State which encompasses most of the elements covered during the course.
+The principal method of evaluating whether participants have acquired the required level of competence on this model course is by the preparation of a satisfactory draft “strategic plan” for a theoretical coastal State, which encompasses most of the elements covered during the course.
 Each Accredited Training Organisation will, in consultation with the Competent Authority, determine the most appropriate method of assessing the standard of this plan.
-The following points provide guidance on the allocation of group and individual marks for such an assessment which ATOs may find helpful in determining the most appropriate marking scheme:
+The following points provide guidance on the allocation of group and individual marks for such an assessment, which ATOs may find helpful in determining the most appropriate marking scheme:

 Participants should be divided into groups of 5 so that each group has about the same level of professional experience and competency in the main language of instruction (usually English).